 Candida albicans is a common gut-related disorder affecting an estimated 50-80 percent of the American population at any given time.
-People suffering from candida, which is a fungal or yeast overgrowth in the gut, experience a variety of chronic and annoying digestive ailments.
+People suffering from candida, which is defined by a fungal or yeast overgrowth in the gut, experience a variety of chronic and annoying digestive ailments.

 What is Candida Albicans?

 Candida albicans is a fungal or yeast-like fungus overgrowth in the gut.
 Yeast exists naturally inside the human body and it’s not the problem in itself.
 The immune system is able to regulate candida in healthy people.
 In fact, a healthy person has as many as 500 varieties of viral, bacterial, and fungal microorganisms inside his or her body, all of which keep fungal infections and yeast overgrowth in check.